alvaroemmanuel/Resume/source/markdown/resume.md

 #### Mapdata / Gobtec
 2004 - 2007
 </header>
 Webmaster and developer of Geographic Information Systems (GIS), using Adobe Flash 8.0, Dreamweaver 7.0/8.0, Fireworks 7.0/8.0 and ASP.NET 2.0 with VisualStudio 2005, as well as Visual Basic 6.0, .NET (Visual C#) and MapInfo COM+ components, database administration with SQL Server 2000/2005, systems modeling using UML 2.0 and Metrica 3.0 as development methodology.
-Working on the projects:

-- GeoAgua (System for the water management for the Sinaloa State government)
-- GeoAgrox (SAGARPA, Secretariat of Agriculture, Livestock, Rural Development, Fisheries and Food)
-- GeoVoto (System for geographic/electoral analysis)
-- SGAM (Municipal Administration System for the SEDESOL, Secretariat of Social Development)
-- GeoGobierno (Base Version)
-- Website development (Corporate and GeoVoto websites)
-- Development of bulk mail delivery services
-- Implementation and management of the SCM Subversion for code and maps
 </article>
 </section>